No3Mc/Goodreads-Dataflow-Book-Analytics/README.md

 all the marks available for a question.

 Q1.
 Find top 3 books with highest average rating above 3.5 and are not e-books.
 Display only book id, title, price, and average rating.
 [5 marks]

 Q2.
 Who is the most famous reviewer in your dataset?
 Most famous reviewer have the highest number of 5-rated reviews in your datasets.
 Display the user_id, average rating, average n_votes, total n_comments and total number of reviews written by this reviewer.
 [6 marks]

 Q3.
-Update the most famous reviewer from Q2 by adding a new field named most_famous and set its value to true.
+Update all reviews written by the most famous reviewer from Q2 by adding a new field named most_famous and set its value to true.
 [4 mark]

 Q4.
 Using reviews and books collections, find the title and price of 3 most expensive books reviewed by the most famous reviewer.
 No other product details are required.
 [5 marks]